 While I can’t promise that you can create a great book that’s ready to be professionally published without any effort or struggle, I can share with you the detailed guide to getting the work done as effectively and efficiently as possible.

-I want you to get the best writing results you possibly can — whether that means getting a book deal from a Big Five publisher or creating a high quality book you would be proud to self publish.
+I want you to get the best writing results you possibly can—whether that means getting a book deal from a Big Five publisher or creating a high quality book that you would be proud to self-publish.

 For me, pre-writing is a huge key to my success as an author.
 Without this step, I would never have been able to write and publish 27 books in the last five years.

 Pre-writing is the quick and simple process I go through to create a document for my new manuscript that looks like a book, feels like a book, and almost smells like a book in less than an hour.

 So what is pre-writing?
 It’s basically pre-formatting your book to look like a book in order to prepare it (and you) for success.

 Then, I’ll go to the title page and change the title of the book to a new “title placeholder.”
 I don’t even need to know the title of the book yet.
 I just need to know what it’s about.

 As an example, for my book The Kindle Writing Bible, the title placeholder started out as How to Write More Nonfiction Books.
 A poor book title, I know, but it served its purpose.